Projects per year

 Our research

 Our focus areas encompass fungi and problematic substances in building materials in all phases of a building: From production and construction over impact of the indoor environment during use to deconstruction and recycling.
-Both new and old building materials can contain problematic substances and all building materials can sustain fungal growth when they are exposed to moisture or water; here our focus is on the fungal species associated to building materials and the conditions that lead to their growth.
+Both new and old building materials can contain problematic substances, and our focus is on the factors that influence the exchange between building envelope and indoor air.
+All building materials can sustain fungal growth when they are exposed to moisture and water; here our focus is on the fungal species associated to building materials and the conditions that lead to their growth.

 - Methods to detect hidden fungal growth